MorgothCreator/CppSDK/README.md

 * For platforms that are provided the USB MSC host driver will mount the FS automaticaly when a USB pen drive is inserted (the FS supported are FAT12, FAT16, FAT32 and exFAT).
 * For platforms that are provided the USB MSC device you need to link a MMCSD interface or a custom disk driver.

+All namespace and classes are under "GI" namespace.

 Please watch for available interfaces in "[platform directory]/board/[Board directory]/def.cpp" file.
 To request controll of one of initialized interface use next examples: